someobserver/recurgence/explanations/o/observer/index.md

 <small>[Home](/) / [Explanations](/explanations/) / [O](/explanations/o/) / <u>Observer</u></small>

-An **observer is** any entity that interacts with, interprets, or participates in a semantic structure or artifact.
-Observers are never passive; their very act of attention shapes the field, collapses ambiguity, and participates in the creation of meaning itself.
+An **observer is** any entity that interacts with, interprets, or participates in a semantic structure like our universe.
+Observers are never passive standers-on-the-sidelines, watching reality go by—their very act of attention shapes the field, collapses ambiguity, and participates in the creation of meaning.

+And therefore knowledge.

 You're an observer right now, reading these words.
 [John Wheeler](/architects/wheeler/) showed us that reality emerges through observation—not that observers discover some pre-existing reality, but that the universe bootstraps itself into existence through the very act of being observed.